Fox FM (Melbourne): History

 Fox FM was one of two original FM radio licence holders in Melbourne.
 It aimed to be the first commercial FM station to commence broadcasting in Australia, although it was eventually beaten by 3EON (which is now Fox FM's sister station, Triple M).
 Fox FM started life playing popular easy listening music whilst its other FM rival had adopted a more rock album orientated format.
 Throughout the history of the station its logo and marketing have always included a picture of a fox, although this was discontinued in 2005 when the entire Today Network introduced new standardised logos, much to the disappointment of many.

 In 1986, Fox FM was bought by the owners of SAFM to create Austereo, which now - as the Hit Network - boasts five additional stations around Australia.
 It was at this time that announcer Mark Carter was moved from the breakfast shift to the afternoon shift, quickly becoming the most popular announcer in Melbourne over a record 11 surveys conducted and contributing to the rise in popularity of the station.

 In 1996, the Today Network, owned by Austereo, merged with the Triple M network to form a single radio company.
 The merge was unpopular with Fox staff due to the rivalry between the two stations.

 In September 2008, Fox FM re-located from studios at 180 St Kilda Road (with sister station Triple M) to brand new studios at 257 Clarendon Street, South Melbourne.The Matt & Jo Show gave away many items from the old studios during their last show at the St Kilda Road studios.

-In 2020, Fox FM celebrated 40 years of the iconic brand in a week-long celebration from 12 to 16 October.
-Throughout the week, the station played music highlights from the past 40 years, including chart hits and key live moments when artists came into the studio or to the World Famous Rooftop.
-The celebration also saw the return of Hamish & Andy, Osher Günsberg (Andrew G when he was on air at the station), Ugly Phil, Tony Martin, Tracy Bartram, Gavin Wood, Barry Bissell, and The Matt & Jo Show.

 In May 2021, Southern Cross Austereo announced that the network will re-locate to 101 Moray Street, South Melbourne from mid 2022 after signing a 10 year lease.
 The network will take up approximately 3,000sqm on the second floor of the state-of-the-art commercial building.